qxf2/wtfiswronghere/README.md

 6. If all goes good, you should see the output of running fizz buzz
 7. Once you fix the issue, update the readme file in the challenge directory (`01_readme.md`) with:

-    a. what part of the error message gace you a clue
+    a. what part of the error message gave you a clue

     b. how you set about solving the issue (e.g.: I Googled)